eborden/json-msg-pack/README.md

 `defaultMain` will run groups of tests and display their results to the console, we only have one group. `bgroup` defines a group of tests and collects their results, again we only have one.

 `bench` defines an actual benchmark.
-We are using the `nf` function.
+We are using the `nf` function (normal form).
 This function accepts a function to be run, and data to be applied to that function.
 Its type signature is:

 ```
 nf :: NFData b => (a -> b) -> a -> Benchmarkable